pbek/QOwnNotes/doc/scripting/README.md

  *
  * @param identifier the identifier of the action
  * @param menuText the text shown in the menu
- * @param buttonText the text shown in the button
+ * @param buttonText the text shown on the button
  *                   (no button will be viewed if empty) */ void ScriptingService::registerCustomAction(QString identifier,